nrfconnect/sdk-nrf-bm/doc/nrf-bm/libraries/bluetooth/ble_peer_manager.rst

 ID Manager
 ==========

-The ID Manager keeps track of connected peers and identifies them based on different kinds of IDs: the static device address, master ID, Identity Resolving Key (IRK), IRK whitelist index, and peer ID.
+The ID Manager keeps track of connected peers and identifies them based on different kinds of IDs: the static device address, master ID, Identity Resolving Key (IRK), IRK allow list index, and peer ID.
 It detects if different IDs refer to the same peer and determines which of the connected peers are bonded.
 When a bonded device is connected, the application can ask for the connection handle associated with the peer ID (or the other way around).
-In addition, the ID Manager creates and maintains whitelists.
+In addition, the ID Manager creates and maintains allow lists.

 GATT Cache Manager
 ==================